netzbegruenung/keycloak-gruenes-netz-plugins/readme.md

 This ensures that inactive users can activate their accounts automatically on login and we can safely deactivate their accounts to save on seats.
 Enable the EventListener under: Realm settings > Events

+The Rocket.Chat API client requires an admin user with an auth token that doesn't need Two Factor Authentication.
+This can be selected when creating the auth token.

 ## Development

 ### Requirements